nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.
 - Only alphanumeric characters are allowed for event title (`e`) and purpose (`p`).

 Examples:
-*  `editEvent 1 e/Toy Dinosaur Sale t/10/10/AM` Edits the event title and time of the 1st event to be `Toy Dinosaur Sale` and `10:10 AM` respectively.
+*  `editEvent 1 e/Toy Dinosaur Sale t/10:10` Edits the event title and time of the 1st event to be `Toy Dinosaur Sale` and `10:10` respectively.
 *  `editEvent 2 e/Pillow Sale` Edits the event title of the 2nd event to be `Pillow Sale`.
-*  `editEvent 3 d/10/10/2022 p/Give 20% off bottles` Edits the 3rd event’s date and purpose to be `10 Oct 2022` and ,
+*  `editEvent 3 d/10/10/2022 p/20 dollars off bottles` Edits the 3rd event’s date and purpose to be `10/10/2022` and ,
-   `Give 20% off bottles` respectively.
+   `20 dollars off bottles` respectively.

 ### Locating events by event title: `findEvents`